Ava the Elephant: An Insightful Journey from Shark Tank to Multi-Million-Dollar Triumph

 “When elephants talk, toddlers listen—especially if that elephant hands out strawberry-flavored antibiotics.”

-2. Shark Tank: From Homemade Model to Prime-Time Pitch
+2. Shark Tank: From Homemade Prototype to Prime-Time Pitch

-In 2009, Tiffany took her model to the first-ever episode of Shark Tank.
-With a handmade Ava controlled and a whole lot of heart, she told her story.
+In 2009, Tiffany took her prototype to the first-ever episode of Shark Tank.
+With a handmade Ava in hand and a whole lot of heart, she told her story.

 Investor Barbara Corcoran saw not just the product, but the person behind it.
 She offered Tiffany $50,000 for 55% equity, becoming the first-ever female investor to make a deal on the show.